Kirkliston: Conservation area

 Kirkliston was designated a conservation area on 13 October 1977.
 The conservation area all lies south of the main crossroads and Main Street.
 Although Main Street is not included in the conservation area, the Conservation Area Character Appraisal recognises that boundary changes to include parts of Main Street would help to preserve the townscape.

 It focuses on the Parish Church, The Square and the High Street but also stretches south down to encompass the remote manse and the little group of buildings at Breastmill (1672).

 Its boundary splits the now largely demolished distillery site and it is recognised that inclusion of the entire site would help to control redevelopment.

 The boundary encompasses the River Almond as it passes the town leading to the net area of the conservation area being primarily open space rather than buildings.

 "Cheesetown"

 Locally Kirkliston is often known as "Cheesetown", a name first recorded in print in 1902.
 A suggested origin is the Burns verse given above, but the most widely used explanation is that when the Forth Bridge was being built, the workers who lodged in Kirkliston often had cheese sandwiches for lunch.
 The town is also often called "Kirky".

 Transport

+Road

+Although a major motorway interchange (M9 J1A / M90 south termination) is situated immediately to the west of Kirkliston and named after the town, there is no direct access onto the network at that location – the nearest is the M9 J1 at Newbridge approximately 2 miles to the south via the B800.